voxelpushing/CS241Notes/Lecture 11.md

-The rule above is not quite correct: need to consider rules that go to $\epsilon$ (nullables)
+The rule above is not quite correct: need to consider rules that go to $\varepsilon$ (nullables)